acloudfan/DynamoDB-For-Architects/transactions/README.md

 # Reset the test environment #
 ##############################

-1. Delete table if it already exist
+1. Delete table if it already exist (use for retrying the steps)

 aws dynamodb delete-table --table-name FlashSaleDiscounts    --endpoint-url http://localhost:8000

-2. Import the model transactions/Flash-Sale-Discounts-Model.json to workbench
+2. Import the model  to workbench

+     transactions/Flash-Sale-Discounts-Model.json

 3. Commit to Local DynamoDB